Cancers and Tumors

 Leukemia at Seattle Children’s

-The experts in our Leukemia and Lymphoma Program have lots of experience caring for children with all types of leukemia.
-We provide advanced therapies for children with leukemia that:
+The experts in our Leukemia and Lymphoma Program have lots of experience diagnosing and caring for children with all types of leukemia.
+If your child’s leukemia has features that make it harder to treat or more likely to come back after treatment, they will get advanced care from our High Risk Leukemia Program.

 Our doctors are experts in caring for children with blood cancers and know the most effective ways to treat leukemia.
 Treatments include new mixes of medicine (chemotherapy and targeted therapy), immunotherapy, stem cell transplants and radiation therapy.